 So, with an NDI PTZ camera, improve your live streaming capabilities, and enjoy exceptional quality, real-time engagement, and seamless integration.

 Now, let me introduce you to the best and cheapest NDI camera.
 Yes.
-I am talking about the newly launched Tail Air from OBSBOT.
+I am talking about the newly launched OBSBOT Tail Air Streaming Camera.
 Watch as AI technology effortlessly tracks humans, pets, and objects, ensuring you capture every vibrant moment of your daily activities.
-The OBSBOT Tail Air's advanced camera system, expertly crafted optics, and meticulously designed lens configuration, guarantee exceptional 4K streaming performance.
+The OBSBOT Tail Air's advanced camera system, expertly crafted optics, and meticulously designed lens configuration guarantee exceptional 4K streaming performance.

 So, expand your viewer base with the OBSBOT Tail Air – where AI-driven tracking, remarkable optics, and quick connectivity combine for an exceptional live streaming experience.